Vehicle registration plates of Malaysia: Booked prefixes/Highest-bidding plates/Meaningful plate prefixes

 Among other sought-after prefixes are plates which are similar to Malaysia's political party acronyms, such as MCA, PAP, DAP, PAS, PKR and PKM.
 Vanity issue "MM 1" belongs to a former Prime Minister Mahathir Mohamad.
 MCM prefix are popular on Malaccan government vehicles due to MCM possibly denoting Malacca Chief Minister - and acronyms of states' official names such as JDT can stand for Johor Darul Takzim and KDA might stand for Kedah Darul Aman.
-The JPJ plates which stands for Jabatan Pengangkutan Jalan, a Road Transport Department's acronym in Malay, were wholly reserved for brand-new Malaysian Road Transport Department's fleet vehicles.
+The JPJ plates which stands for Jabatan Pengangkutan Jalan, a Road Transport Department's acronym in Malay, were partially reserved for brand-new Malaysian Road Transport Department's fleet vehicles.

+Other plate prefixes which have meaningful acronyms including: